ilias404/SOC-Automation-Project/README.md

 # TheHive's Configuration

-As the Hive's configuration is mentioned in the documentation so we won't go into much detail about it here.
+Since TheHive’s configuration is covered in the documentation, we won’t go into detail here.
 However, we are going to change some variables that were not mentioned in the documentation at the time of writing.

 >  ⚠️ Note: Only run the following commands after installing Cassandra, Java and Elasticsearch from the documentation; otherwise, you won't be able to find the configuration files.